 Your dad’s doctor told him to lose weight.
 Your mom’s blood pressure is high.
 Your parents want to change their eating habits, but they don’t know where to start.
-Here’s a comparison of the top six diet plans that doctors say are good choices for aging adults.
+Here’s a comparison of the top six diet plans that doctors say are good choices for aging adults that need home care.

 DASH is an acronym for “Dietary Approaches to Stop Hypertension.”
 There are two versions.
 The second version restricts sodium intake.
 With both, the focus of the diet is on fresh produce, whole grains, and fat-free and low-fat dairy.
 Lean proteins are allowed, but sugar and fattier meats are not.